 On the other hand, the impostors are free to add a dash of cinnamon here or a dash of nutmeg there.

 They’re free to experiment and improvise since they don’t have to adhere to the strict recipe required when making a Martin’s Croissant.

 Try both and let me know what you think!

 Know Before You Go to the Croissant Museum in Poznan:

-- The Croissant Museum is an interactive experience, be prepared to get your hands covered in dough.
-Laura and Cipri from Travel O Cafe were also fans, in case you wanted an second opinion.
+- The Croissant Museum is an interactive experience.
+Be prepared to get your hands covered in dough.

 - The museum is closed on Mondays and selected public holidays.
 Check the Museum’s site (listed above) before you go.

-- It’s located on the Old Market Square in Poznan (which I think is one of the prettiest in Europe), but you access it from the side street, not from the square.
+- It’s located on the Old Market Square in Poznan (which I think is one of the prettiest in Europe).
+You access it from the side street, not from the square.